Aran-Guo/SDE-GNN/README.md

 **Sequential Dependency Enhanced Graph Neural
 Network for Session-based Recommendation**

-Wei Guo, Shoujin Wang, Wenpeng Lu∗
+Wei Guo, Shoujin Wang, Wenpeng Lu∗, Hao Wu
 ,Qian Zhang and Zhufeng Sh

 The paper has been accepted by DSAA.